stormwaterheatmap/website/docs/03_Data Layers/land_use.md

 Map.addLayer(raw_image,{},'Land Use')
 ```

-## Layer Access in ArcGIS Online
+## Layer Full-Extent Download

-This data layer is available for download as a GeoTIFF file at a WGS 84 projection.
-The resolution represents the finest  available based on the source data.
-Please note that by clicking on the "download" link, the download will begin.
-File size is listed next to the layer name.
+Click the "download" link to initiate the download process.
+The data will download as a GeoTIFF file (the file size is listed beside the layer name) and a WGS 84 projection.
+The resolution is the finest available based on the source data.

 Land Use (279.2MB) [download](https://storage.googleapis.com/live_data_layers/rasters/Land_Use.tif)